Carol (soundtrack)

-Carol: Original Motion Picture Soundtrack is the soundtrack to the 2015 film of the same name.
-The soundtrack compact disc includes the original score, composed, produced, orchestrated and conducted by Carter Burwell, and additional music performed by The Clovers, Billie Holiday, Georgia Gibbs, Les Paul and Mary Ford, and Jo Stafford.
+Carol: Original Motion Picture Soundtrack is the soundtrack to the 2015 film Carol.
+The compact disc includes the original score composed by Carter Burwell, and additional music performed by The Clovers, Billie Holiday, Georgia Gibbs, Les Paul and Mary Ford, and Jo Stafford.
 It was released in both digital download and compact disc formats by Varèse Sarabande on November 20, 2015.
 A double album vinyl of the soundtrack was released on June 24, 2016.